Hiking the Cinque Terre

 By far the most popular hike in Italy connects the 5 fishing villages of the Cinque Terre, along the coast of southern Liguria.
 Some parts of this trek might have “Easy” labels, but you still need to take them seriously.
 Climbers report how they mistakenly thought this was an easy stroll, then ended up exhausted, or worse, stuck.

-Hiking in wrong foot ware
+Hiking in wrong footwear

 Fines for rescue

 The volunteers of Club Alpino Italiano, the hiking organization responsible for saving hikers, have been called to help.
-But this is a huge demand on their resources, so Club Alpino Italiano has begun issuing fines.
+But this is a huge demand on their resources, so Club Alpino Italiano has now begun issuing fines.
 The new fines run anywhere from 50 Euros to over 2,000 Euros for the rescues, depending in how much the rescue has cost the organization.

 Cinque Terre’s authorities have started a public information campaign educating visitors about this issue and about proper hike preparation.
 Club Alpino Italiano has charged fines for rescues since April of 2019.
 And this hugely popular region is preparing for an unprecedented rush of tourism.
 750,000 cruise ships visitors are expected to land on its shores this season (2019), almost doubling the number from last year.

 In conclusion, flip-flops are great fun and look good on the beach, but bring sturdy walking shoes or better yet, proper hiking boots for this trek.
 You also need plenty of water, sunscreen lotion and a wide brim hat.

 Read more in Fodor’s Hiking footware in Cinque Terre